Human Trafficking

 Human trafficking is motivated by supply and demand with push/pull factors that force victims into the hands of traffickers around the globe.
 Throughout this report you will see The Salvation Army’s impact in fighting for justice while coming alongside survivors of sex and labor trafficking.
 Survivors have come from countries all around the globe.
 Victims have been displaced.
 The Salvation Army Eastern Territory has served victims of trafficking from nearly every continent on Earth.
 This is a transnational problem.
 We must unite and continue to fight.

-What We Do as The Salvation Army to Fight Human Trafficking in The Eastern Territory
+What The Salvation Army Does to Fight Human Trafficking in the Eastern Territory

 ‘What We Do to Fight Human Trafficking’

-The Salvation Army has historically been on the front line fighting human trafficking since the time of William and Catherine Booth in London, England—advocating to raise the legal age of consent.
-We have come a long way, but the battle is far from over.
+The Salvation Army has historically been on the front lines fighting human trafficking since the time of William and Catherine Booth in London, England, by advocating to raise the legal age of consent.
+We have come a long way since, but the battle is far from over.
 The Salvation Army is opposed to the corrupt abuse of power against other human beings that is inherent in trafficking for personal economic gain.
 We therefore have the responsibility, both individually and collectively, to work for the liberation of those who have been enslaved in this manner, and to establish the legal and social mechanisms by which human trafficking can be stopped.

 “‘For I know the plans I have for you,’ declares the LORD, ‘plans to prosper you and not to harm you, plans to give you hope and a future.’”